undergrad-partner-school

 Books and Supplies

-The approximate cost of books and supplies for a college or university should also be taken into account as another important financial element.
+The estimated price of books and supplies for a college or university should also be taken into account as another significant financial element.
 The cost of books and supplies for full-time students of this school is estimated at about $800.

 Boarding